shaoyuca/FrictGAN-Image-to-Friction-Generation/README.md

 tensorboard --logdir=./
 ```

 - Data: Training and testing data can be downloaded [here](https://drive.google.com/drive/folders/1ZA7aDgw1AYa85aXPJWPKKvTodIKZU97B?usp=sharing).
-After extracting the compressed file, put all the folders (from the dataset) in the project directory './dataset' (the same directory where the main file locates in).
+After extracting the compressed file, put all the folders (from the downloaded file) in the project directory './dataset' (the same directory where the main file locates in).

 ## Acknowledgement